no10ds/DEPRECATED-rapid-sdk/docs/source/index.rst

 rAPId-sdk
 =====================================

-The rAPId-sdk is a lightweight Python wrapper for the 10 Downing Streets `rAPId api project <https://github.com/no10ds/rapid-api>`_. rAPId aims to create a consistent, secure, interoperable data storage and sharing interfaces (APIs).
+The rAPId-sdk is a lightweight Python wrapper for 10 Downing Street's `rAPId api project <https://github.com/no10ds/rapid-api>`_. rAPId aims to create a consistent, secure, interoperable data storage and sharing interfaces (APIs).

 The sdk is a standalone Python library that can provide easy programmatic access to the core rAPId functionality.
 It can handle